cboujoukos/CostFree/NOTES.md

 /////////////// JQUERY FRONTEND ////////////////////

--Need to fix the EDIT REVIEW button in activity show page
+[DONE]-Need to fix the EDIT REVIEW button in activity show page

 -Change review "card" to a partial and prepend a new partial when user submits new review through jquery on activity show page